Zaby2/CurrencyService/README.md

 2. Download PostgreSQL driver, simular as for JDBC
 3. Make changes in application.properties

-Note that here is just example of dockerfile, so you need to create the simular one for each of services if ypu need to
+Note that here is just example of dockerfile, so you need to create the simular one for each of services if you need

 ## TODO